alinebiath/robot-framework-testes-mobile-helloword/README.md

 ### 4. Getting device information
 - First, enable developer mode on your Android device.
 See how: https://www.techtudo.com.br/dicas-e-tutoriais/noticia/2014/10/como-ativar-o-modo-desenvolvedor-no-android.html
 - In the sequence, connect the device and enable USB debugging in the dialog box that will open on the device
-- Get the device name by executing the command below:
+- Get the device did by executing the command below:
 ```sh
 $ adb devices
 ```